 Our Language Lab helps our interpreter students practice and monitor their progress as they listen to their recorded work in English and their target language.
 Exercises include simulated medical encounters, medical and colloquial concepts, and terminology used in different medical settings.

-This course teaches healthcare providers to effectively use medical interpreters in communicating with patients who have limited English proficiency.
+This course teaches healthcare providers to effectively use medical interpreters in communicating with patients who have limited proficiency in English.
 Lectures, small-group instruction, and exercises such as role-playing are used to help participants learn to conduct a cross-linguistic, cross-cultural medical interview.

 Cultural Responsiveness Training